ZachOhara/Plugin-Builder/README.md

 Every object must have a class, which defines what kind of element it is.
 Different classes have their own parameters, which are listed below.

-`knob` - Defines a knob
+### Display boxes

+`class: displaybox` - Defines a black box that can be used for any kind of drawing.
+* `width`, `height` - The width and height of the box.
+* `x_pos`, `y_pos` - The x and y positions of the center of the box.

+### Display text

+`class: displaytext` - Defines text that can be rendered anywhere in the interface and is not linked to any specific visual element.
+* `text` - The text that is displayed
+* `font_size` - The size of the text
+* `h_align`, `v_align` - The horizontal and vertical alignment. `h_align` can be left, right, or center, and `v_align` can be top, bottom, or center.
+This changes how `x_pos` and `y_pos` are used.
+* `x_pos`, `y_pos` - The x and y positions of the text, depending on how the alignment is set.
+For example, if the alignment is set to top left, then these coordinates define the top left corner of the text.

+### Knobs

-* `class: knob.px<size>` - Every knob must have a defined size, in pixels.
+`class: knob.px<size>` - Defines a knob.
+Every knob must have a defined size, in pixels.
 For any given size, there must be a corresponding node in the global configuration that defines the proportions of the knob.
 * `label` - The text that appears above the knob, describing its function.
 The font size and vertical spacing of this text are specific to the size of the knob, and are defined in the global configuration.
 * `pv_value` - The sample text that appears as a placeholder for the value label.
 This is only displayed in preview mode, and is not rendered in the final output.
 * `x_pos`, `y_pos` - The x and y positions of the center of the knob.

+### Waveform boxes

-`waveform_box` - Defines a selection box that is used to cycle through waveforms.
-A waveform box consists of a `displaybox` base that a waveform can be drawn on top of.
-* `class: waveform_box.px<size>` - Every box must have a defined size, in pixels.
+* `class: waveform_box.px<size>` - Defines a selection box that is used to cycle through waveforms.
+Every box must have a defined size, in pixels.
 The defined size is the same as the desired width.
 For any given size, there must be a corresponding node in the global configuration that defines the proportions of the box.
 * `x_pos`, `y_pos` - The x and y positions of the center of the box.

-`displaybox` - Defines a black box that can be used for any kind of drawing.
-* `width`, `height` - The width and height of the box.
-* `x_pos`, `y_pos` - The x and y positions of the center of the box.

-`displaytext` - Defines text that can be rendered anywhere in the interface and is not linked to any specific visual element.
-* `text` - The text that is displayed
-* `font_size` - The size of the text
-* `h_align`, `v_align` - The horizontal and vertical alignment. `h_align` can be left, right, or center, and `v_align` can be top, bottom, or center.
-This changes how `x_pos` and `y_pos` are used.
-* `x_pos`, `y_pos` - The x and y positions of the text, depending on how the alignment is set.
-For example, if the alignment is set to top left, then these coordinates define the top left corner of the text.

 ## Parameters